vzahradnik/vzahradnik-publishing/social-media/2025-12-02/eledo_founder_reflection_post_2025_12_01_2351.md

 My advice is unconventional:
 👉 **Open-source your product — with teeth.**

+This is the foundation of a new concept I call **moatsecurity** — the art of protecting a business from AI-assisted cloning.

 In the full Pulse article, I explain:
 - 3 levels of strategic open-source
 - when to open-code and when to protect